-Bags, crinkled tissue paper, and ripped wrapping paper?
-Toss it all.
+Shopping bags, crinkled gift ribbon, and ripped wrapping paper: Toss it all.
 Nothing psychologically prevents you from enjoying a fresh start like Christmas-themed trash sticking around and cluttering up your home.
-Move onward!
+Move on!

-Take the new year as an opportunity to clean shop in your medicine cabinet.
-Get rid of prescriptions and over-the-counter pills that have expired or that you haven't used in months, since it's also unsafe to keep expired medicine around.
+Take the New Year as an opportunity to clean shop in your medicine cabinet.
+Get rid of prescriptions and over-the-counter pills that have expired or that you haven't used in months; it's unsafe to keep expired medicine around.

 Who wants to begin a new year with stained, discolored towels?
-The start of a new year is the perfect time head to Target, IKEA, or Bed Bath & Beyond for a set of fresh towels.
+The start of a new year is the perfect time to upgrade your bathroom with a set of fresh towels.
 Toss any threadbare ones that have just gotten too much wear.

-Gather up any random chargers that are cluttering up your shelves, and try to match them to the technology in your home (wireless speakers, the dust buster, etc.).
-If you cannot find a single item that you still own and use that can be charged by the charger in question, toss it.
+Gather up any random chargers that are cluttering up your shelves, and try to match them to the technology in your home (wireless speakers, Fitbits, etc.).
+If you cannot find a single item you still own and use that can be charged by the charger in question, toss it.

 This is one of those items you probably don't even realize you end up accumulating.
 Unless you plan to frame or scrapbook the special movie night when you got engaged, throw them away.

 If old invitations mark an important memory and you want to save them for posterity, put them somewhere for safekeeping.
-Otherwise, get them off your fridge.
+Otherwise, give your kitchen an instant makeover by recycling the cards and invitations on the fridge.

-Yep, they've got to go.
+If they're over a year old, they've got to go.
 Every last one of them.
-Take a look in the mirror and admit it to yourself: You are never going through them.
+Take a look in the mirror and admit it to yourself: You're never going to reread them.

-It's time to purge your cabinets of the random, chipped, coffee-stained mugs that not even a college kid would keep around.
+It's time to purge your cabinets of random chipped, coffee-stained mugs a college kid wouldn't even keep around.

-No one needs the amount of pens they mysteriously accumulate and we bet half of them don't even still work.
+No one needs the number of pens they mysteriously accumulate, and we bet half of them don't even work.
 Streamline your collection.

 You did your civic duty and kept it around out of guilt, but you haven't used it… in a year.
 It's time for the guilt gifts to go.

-If they're expired or you're never going to need it, get rid of it.
+If they're expired or you're never going to need them, get rid of them.

 You've likely come home with some relatively meaningless items from parties and weddings over the past year.
-We all have mementos we keep around for sentimentality, but some of it is just junk.
+We all have mementos we keep around for sentimentality, but some of it's just junk.
 Unless you love it, clear it out.